Rookout/helm-charts/charts/operator/README.md

 helm delete my-release
 ```

-Or, if you're not using helm:
+Or, if you're not using helm, (use the yaml you've created with `helm template` command):
 ```
 kubectl delete -f rookout-operator.yaml
 ```